 - Finding your seat: For some of the more professional opera houses, slight details on your ticket will notify you where to go.
 After looking for the floor your seats are on, look to see if a door number or letter is listed.
 Before extending your tickets to be scanned by the usher, ask them if they could point you in the right direction.
 Sometimes ushers are so busy scanning tickets, they miss seeing if you are in the right place.
 If they have a floating usher a little further away from the doors, see them first before getting in line just to find out you were at the wrong door.
 Once you’re at the correct door, ushers are always around to show you where your seats are.

 - Food and beverages: Do not bring food or beverages with you into the house!
 This is a good habit to get in to since the majority of opera houses do not allow them in, but you can always check with an usher before bringing anything in.
-If the venue has a bar and/or concessions, do not assume you are allowed to bring anything back into the house.
+If the venue has a bar and/or concessions, do not assume you can bring anything back into the house.
 Once again, ask an usher or front-of-house staff member to see if they are allowed when entering or reentering the hall.
 Furthermore, food that is wrapped is incredibly distracting if you are trying to open it during the music.
 This also goes for cough drops or mints.
 Please have them unwrapped in some way or wait until a pause, intermission or applause happens to unwrap them.
 Cough drops, if you’re sick, are okay to have, but be mindful of your fellow audience members if you must unwrap it.

 - Clapping: Clapping is one of the oldest forms of showing approval.
 There are certain times to clap while at an opera.
-The first is when the conductor appears appears to start up the orchestra.
+The first is when the conductor appears to start up the orchestra.
 During the performance, there are several rules about when to clap.
 Generally, there is no clapping until the end of an act.
 On the rare occasion that a musical piece is performed spectacularly or something theatrically incredible happens, the audience may erupt into applause.
 If you really enjoyed the moment you just heard and nobody else is applauding, feel free to quietly tap your hand on your thigh to avoid calling attention to yourself.

 - Phones and photography: Turn off your phones and store the away!
 Phones are incredibly distracting for those around you if they’re trying to enjoy the performance in a darkened house.
 Furthermore, there is nothing more disheartening when a phone rings during high-emotion moments or during the silence surrounding the music.
 Once you sit down, put your phone on vibrate at the very least.
 Being excited about attending these operas is perfectly natural and valid!
-Taking photos of the stage or yourself is acceptable until the lights are dimmed.
+Taking photos of the stage or you are acceptable until the lights are dimmed.
 Once the lights are dimmed, photography is no longer permitted as it becomes a violation against the policies of the organization.

 - Leaving: Unless it is an emergency, do not leave the performance during a half of the concert.
 If you have lost interest or need to be somewhere else, leave during the intermission so you are not distracting to your fellow audience members or the performers.
 Leave during the intermission, not the pauses.
 On occasion there will be multiple intermissions, but to combat time, some opera companies do a longer intermission with a pause between certain acts.
-Be courteous to your fellow audience members, and allow them to enjoy the performance even if you lost interest.
+Be courteous to your fellow audience members and allow them to enjoy the performance even if you lost interest.